Develop Your Niche Market Strategy

 Tom is a bookkeeper who takes his clients from confusion to clarity.
-His clients are busy business owners who’ve been stuffing their receipts in shoe boxes.
+His clients are busy massage therapists who’ve been stuffing their receipts in shoe boxes.
 Anything related to tracking money is uncomfortable for them.
 Remaining in the dark about their finances, however, is now causing other problems.

 They initially walk into his office overwhelmed and embarrassed.
 Since Tom speaks to their unspoken concerns, he quickly puts their minds at ease.
 Their bodies relax as he explains his process in plain English.
 They’re eager to sign on with him and finally get this beast taken care of.

 Tom doesn’t go into all the details.
 That would add to their overwhelm.
 Rather, he asks great questions and shares stories about similar work he’s done for his clients.
 This lets them know they’re not the only one like this.

 The massage therapists who work with Tom share about his services; claiming he’s a miracle worker.
 They no longer experience shame about their lack of information.
 Tom helped them resolve their number-phobia.

 Now it’s your turn.
 What miracles do you offer your clients?